 Amy Miller is a dancer, choreographer, educator and advocate.
 A former principal with the Ohio Ballet, Miller spent a decade performing masterworks by such choreographers as Anthony Tudor, José Limon, Kurt Jooss, and Paul Taylor, as well as Lucinda Childs, Laura Dean, and Alonzo King among many others.
 She was a founding member of Cleveland-based GroundWorks DanceTheater, where she collaborated on new work with such dance-makers as David Shimotakahara, Dianne McIntyre, Alex Ketley, Keely Garfield, David Parker and Gina Gibney.
 As Artistic Associate of GroundWorks, Miller choreographed seven works on the company and remains a guest artist.
 Such composers as the genre-defying Ryan Lott (aka Son Lux), and Oberlin Conservatory of Music professor and composer Peter Swendsen have worked with Miller on a wide range of musical scoring for dance.
 Miller and Swendsen’s ongoing collaboration has produced numerous projects for GroundWorks, as well as solo works, and a recent premiere with Gibney Dance Company.
 Her solo work has been seen in New York City at Judson Church, Mark Morris Dance Center, and Scandinavia House and has been produced at Spoke the Hub, West Fest Dance Festival, the West End Theater’s Soaking WET series.
 Prioritizing esthetic versatility, Miller teaches both Professional Level Ballet and Contemporary Forms classes at Gibney Dance Center and has fostered numerous collegiate teaching residencies including Cleveland State University, Oberlin College and NYU’s Tisch School of the Arts.

-was born and raised in the Los Angeles, CA region.
+Devin was born and raised in the Los Angeles, CA region.
 She graduated with a Bachelor of Arts in Dance from California State University of Fullerton.
 While attending school, she performed the works of Mike Esperanza and Jiří Kylián and also had the privilege of performing at the Kennedy Center for American College Dance Association Nationals.
 Devin was a member of Entity Ultra Contemporary Company and Mosaic’s Urban Poets, which has given her the opportunity to choreograph and perform around the world in Scotland, Germany, Japan and Singapore.
-Since moving to NYC, Devin has been a company member of Summation Dance, Bare Dance Company and Delirious Dances.
+Since moving to NYC, Devin has been a company member of Summation Dance, Bare Dance Company and Delirious Dances, and Gibney Dance Company.
 She has performed with Organic Magnetics, CorbinDances, Oui Danse and many others.
 Devin is also the media director for a faith-based dance organization called Awakening Movement.
-Devin is thrilled to be joining Gibney Dance Company for its upcoming 25th year anniversary.
 In addition to her artistic and community action work with the Company, Devin is directing the Dancer’s Economic Empowerment Program (DEEP), which identifies the vulnerabilities dancers face in their career timeline and equips them to make sound financial and career management.

 After completing her primary education at the Royal Academy of Ballet, Yasemin moved to the US where she studied Dance and Psychology at Connecticut College.
 In order to combine her two passions, she pursued an M.A. at Columbia University in Developmental Psychology with focuses in creativity and human development.
 Yasemin was a research assistant for a study that evaluated the Guggenheim Museum’s “Learning Through Art” program and apprenticed at the New Victory Theater, where she created School Tool™.
 Yasemin is proud to be part of Community Action.